rfbproto/rfbproto/rfbproto.rst

 ================ ================ ====================

 Submessage type 0 is unused, since the
-`QEMU Extended Key Event Psuedo-encoding`_ does not require any server messages.
+`QEMU Extended Key Event Pseudo-encoding`_ does not require any server messages.

 QEMU Audio Server Message